bryan2valid/bryan2valid/README.md

 - **FRC Scouting App:** Building a cross-platform offline data collection tool for robotics competitions.

--  **Louisiana Clinic Finder** An app to help people in louisiana to find where they should go for their problems
+-  **Louisiana Clinic Finder** An app to help people in Louisiana to find where they should go for their problems.

+-  **Bayou Blends** An educational app to help struggling learners that are new to reading in Louisiana.

 - ### 🧠 Skills